-This shot has me lamenting (for the millionth time) the fact that I have had no luck whatsoever growing verbena bonariensis in my garden
+This shot has me lamenting (for the millionth time) the fact that I have had no luck whatsoever growing verbena bonariensis in my garden.

 Creeping thyme and Erigeron are another planting combo that that I am contemplating trying to implement in my own garden.

 I’ve spent a lot of time renovating my front entry garden this season – there have been big changes, but there is still lots left to do!
 (More plants and some hardscaping changes to come next year, when I have a bit more budget).
-I’ve been contemplating how hard it would be for someone to wrap monolithic pavers up and put them under the x-mas tree.
+I’ve been contemplating how hard it would be for someone to wrap monolithic pavers up and put them under the Christmas tree.
 Too hard, right?
-I worry they would crash Santa’s sleigh….
+I worry they would crash Santa’s sleigh…

-Regardless, I think these two plants would be the perfect pair for between those new front walkway stones.
+Regardless, I think these two plants would be the perfect pair for in between those new front walkway stones.

 Harriet Farlam and Ben Chandler are accepting commissions in the UK, USA, and beyond.
 You can reach them through their website as well.
 Learn More.